7 Things to Consider During the Early Puppy Stages

 1. Develop a relationship with your pup starting the first day you bring him/her into your home.

-Oftentimes, dog owners forget that the most important step in training your dog all starts with developing a relationship.
+Oftentimes, dog parents forget that the most important step in training your dog all starts with developing a relationship.
 You need to build a bond with your pup before you try training him/her.
 After all, it’s much easier to work with your pup and see success when the trust and love has already been established.

 2. Do your research and select a puppy school for your best friend to attend.

 Selecting the right training school for your pup is an important step in helping your puppy understand his/her world a little better.
 Do some research on his/her breed along with learning what your pet likes and doesn’t like.
-Ask your local pet store if they have programs available, visit a dog park to see if local owners have some recommendations and talk to your veterinarian for training class suggestions.
+Ask your local pet store if they have programs available, visit a dog park to see if local pet parents have some recommendations and talk to your veterinarian for training class suggestions.
 This will help you find a training program to help start your puppy off on the right foot with the basics.

 3. Train important behaviors before the fun tricks, including crate and house training.